0Javelin0/tf2-autoexec/README.md

   - Disabling the Steam overlay
   - Removing useless Windows services & drivers (ex. printers, text-to-speech, tips, many more -- !!BUT BE CAREFUL NOT TO REMOVE ESSENTIALS!!)
   - Nohats mod
   - If you are familiar with Linux, then play on Linux.
 TF2 has many issues for me with with Debian 12 so I switch over to Windows 11 to play, but if you are able to play on Linux do so.
-Windows is more than half the reason you get poor performance, due to massive amounts of bloat.
+Windows is half the reason you get poor performance, due to massive amounts of bloat.
 Manually removing bloat or powershell scripts help with this, but is nearly impossible to remove all bloat from Windows machines.